etrupja/CRUD-Core-MVC/README.md

     1.0 Configure Database connection in appsettings.json
-        By default it uses MSSQL, If you are using MYSQL update the settings and set the default to MYSQL
+        By default it uses MSSQL, If you are using MYSQL update the settings and set the default to MYSQL.

     1.1 Add a constructor:
         public IConfiguration Configuration { get; }